dkeenan7/LyteFyba/PCB/Readme.txt

 Press R twice
 Press shift-"+" and enter 2440 into the X field and OK Click in space to deselect all
+Context menu on the arrow near the left cell-terminal pad and choose Group / Select Group Press F
+Press shift-"+" and enter 1780 into the X field and OK Click in space to deselect all
 Context menu in space and choose Pour Copper
-Context menu on the arrow near the left cell-terminal pad and choose Group / Select Group Press F
-Press shift-"+" and enter 1780 into the X field and OK

 Panelisation Procedure